 “The Startup ecosystem in Australia has never been in a better state.
-When personally entering the ecosystem in later 2013, the community & number of startup businesses was at a decent number, however, since being involved in the startup community for the past 4 years, it has experienced huge growth across the country.
+When personally entering the ecosystem in later 2013, the community & number of startups in Silicon Valley of Australia were at a decent number, however, since being involved in the startup community for the past 4 years, the ecosystem has experienced huge growth across the country.
 Just to show the evidence, in a recent Global Startup Ecosystem Report by Startup Genome, Sydney being the “capital” for tech startups in Australia, Sydney ranks in the top 10 for funding, top 12 for talent & top 20 for events.
 Many cities globally don’t have all 3 key aspects of what makes a successful startup ecosystem.
 In addition, whilst it’s important for startups to think and go for global scale, the Australian market is a great “test” market for many businesses.
 Airtasker is a great example where they have quickly grown and dominated the “gig” economy in Australia, and recently raised $33 million to help launch in the UK market.
 Hence, I see many startups starting here in Australia following suite.”

 Here are some aspects of why Aussie startups should focus on growing in their hometown rather than moving on to Silicon Valley (and face increased costs).
 My opinion is that Silicon Valley is just the other side of the pasture.
 It looks very green but is filled with challenges and obstacles.